Fertility Treatments

 Surrogacy

 Surrogacy enables family creation for persons or couples where the intending parent or parents cannot carry a pregnancy.
-Most surrogacy practised today is gestational or IVF surrogacy where an embryo is created using the intending parents’ sperm and egg (or a donor egg or sperm, if required).
+Most surrogacy practised today is gestational or IVF surrogacy where an embryo is created using the intending parents’ sperm and egg.
 The embryo is then transferred to the uterus of the surrogate who has no genetic connection with the child.

 Common medical indications for surrogacy are situations where women are born without a uterus and where women sustain damage to or loss of their uterus, for example from cancer or surgery or haemorrhage in pregnancy.